 Over 60 correlation studies show that natural aptitude is the most significant factor in predicting sales success.

 In one case, the top 26 sales people in three different companies were all tested with an employment aptitude assessment.
-They then underwent a sales training regimen, and the results speak for themselves:
+They followed a sales training regimen, and the results speak for themselves:

 14 out of the Top 26 Sales People Tested HIGH for Sales Aptitude